Sagar4173/ONYX/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-If you discover a security vulnerability within SecureDevOps AI Platform, please report it to us privately.
+If you discover a security vulnerability within ONYX Security Intelligence Platform, please report it to us privately.
 We take all security vulnerabilities seriously and will work to resolve them quickly.

 ### 📧 Contact Information